Thenlie/mdnman/lib/javascript/web_api/baseaudiocontext/createbuffer/index.md

 ```

 If you use this call, you will get a mono buffer (one channel), that, when played back
-on an `AudioContext` running at 44100Hz, will be automatically \*resampled\* to
+on an `AudioContext` running at 44100Hz, will be automatically _resampled_ to
 44100Hz (and therefore yield 44100 frames), and last for 1.0 second: 44100 frames /
 44100Hz = 1 second.

 > [!NOTE]
-> audio resampling is very similar to image resizing: say you've
+> Audio resampling is very similar to image resizing: say you've
 > got a 16 x 16 image, but you want it to fill a 32x32 area: you resize (resample) it.
 > the result has less quality (it can be blurry or edgy, depending on the resizing
 > algorithm), but it works, and the resized image takes up less space.
 Resampled audio